 We are also impressed with the firm but soft silicone tips that won’t hurt your rabbit’s delicate skin.

 The only downside we see with this product is that tips are not quite long enough to pull out all the loose hair in your rabbit’s coat.
 As a result, you may need to spend more time patting and brushing your pet than you would if the tips were a little longer.
-However, we still think that this is the best rabbit brush of 2020.
+However, we still think that this is the best rabbit brush available this year.

 2. Ware Rabbit Brush Kit – Best Value